chipzx92/DataEngineeringI320/docs/presentations/sql/joins/index.md

 The takeaway here is that using `LEFT JOIN` when joining tables with primary and foreign keys is certainly a legitimate and important part of data validation and should probably be the default during data exploration.

 The downside of using an outer join, though, is that _all_ the records in the left table are retained.
-When working interactively doing data exploration, this can be problematic.
+When working interactively doing data exploration, this can be problematic when the amount of data is large.
 We will return to this in material on data validation.

 ## Joining more than 2 tables